MMarco94/compose-4-gtk/README.md

 }
 ```

-This example highlights one of the main property of Compose: the state is owned by your app, and not by the GTK Widgets.
+This example highlights one of the main properties of Compose:
+the state is owned by your app, and not by the GTK Widgets.
 This means that the source of truth for what the text should be is the `text` variable.
 See https://developer.android.com/jetpack/compose/state#state-hoisting for more details.

 In this example, at any point the `Entry` could ever contain a text that is no uppercase.

 ----